Michael McLaney: Conspiracy with Elliot Roosevelt to murder the Prime Minister

 In 1968, McLaney and Roosevelt conspired to murder Pindling as revenge for Pindling's refusal to grant them a casino license.
 The plot failed; Pindling disavowed McLaney and escaped prosecution.
 Once elected Prime Minister, Pindling had McLaney deported from the Bahamas.

 Haiti

+François "Papa Doc" Duvalier in 1968.

 In August 1969 McLaney claimed that he obtained a license from Haitian dictator Francois “Papa Doc” Duvalier to operate a casino in Port-au-Prince scheduled to open that October.
-McLaney moved to Haiti in 1970.
+McLaney's family moved to Haiti in 1970.
 A 1973 Time magazine feature mentions him operating Haiti's sole casino under the Duvalier family regime.
-He remained in Haiti until his death.

 Indictments and convictions

-McLaney and associates were indicted for conspiracy, mail and wire fraud, and perjury in New York City in July 1969.
-In December 1970 McLaney was convicted of the federal crime of conspiracy to defraud the US Securities and Exchange Commission by filing false statements concerning the acquisition a conglomerate corporation.
+In December 1970 McLaney was convicted of the federal crime of conspiracy to defraud the US Securities and Exchange Commission by filing false statements concerning the acquisition of a conglomerate corporation.

 Death

-McLaney was murdered in Port-au-Prince in 1998.
+McLaney died in Florida in 1994.